 - 1. Running in hallways - 2.
 Loitering in the hallways - 3.
 Using inappropriate language such as threats either verbally or in writing and gestures that are profane, lewd, vulgar, abusive, intimidating, or that incites others - 4.
 Obstructing vehicular or pedestrian traffic - 5.
 Engaging in any willful act which disrupts the normal operation of the school community - 6.
 Trespassing.
 Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building - 7.
 Misusing computer/electronic communications devices, including any unauthorized or inappropriate use of computers, software, or Internet/intranet account; accessing inappropriate websites; evading the District's content filter; using an outside wireless network; or any other violation of the District Acceptable Use Policy - 8.
-Unauthorized use of cell phones between the hours of 8:00 AM to 3:15 PM, personal pagers, Ipods, MP3 players, Gameboys, digital cameras or similar communication/gaming device, unless specific devices have been approved for specific instructional activities by the teacher and principal prior to use - 9.
-Unauthorized use of personal computer, laptop, tablet, ore-reader (such as, but not limited to Kindles, Nooks, etc.) and/or other computerized informational resources through the District computer system is prohibited
+Unauthorized use of personal computer, laptop, tablet, reader device (such as, but not limited to Kindles, Nooks, etc.) and/or other computerized informational resources through the District computer system is prohibited.
+Students are issued devices to use for classroom related instruction.